What is Pre IPO?

 - It is investing can sometimes be considered a more profitable investment than IPO.

-- The share obtained are bought at a discounted rate which immediately triggers profit-making in the mode of difference in the amount of share bought at the Pre IPO stage and to the price that the company will quote during IPO
+- The share obtained are bought at a discounted rate, which immediately triggers profit-making in the mode of difference in the amount of share bought at the Pre IPO stage and to the price that the company will quote during the IPO.

 - It helps in avoiding the trading stampede in the market where the share prices go aggressively high or low and offer an opportunity to get the trading or investment done before others do.

-- When we are committing to pre-initial public offering there is no assurance that it will lead to an IPO or what the future share price will be.
-This is basically because the time consumed between a share being pre IPO and attaining an IPO level can vary around 2-3 years which further means the amount invested gets stuck up for this span of time.
+- When we are committing to a pre-initial public offering, there is no assurance that it will lead to an IPO or what the future share price will be.
+It is basically because the time consumed between a share being pre IPO and attaining an IPO level can vary around 2-3 years, which further means the amount invested gets stuck up for this span of time.

 - The purchase is made without the availability of any kind of prospectus or any kind of guarantee that the pre IPO placement will lead to an IPO.
 Thus the discounted price is treated as the compensation which the buyer gets for bearing this risk or uncertainty.